Eddevinc/files2/wvd-in-a-day/02-Azure-AD-Domain-Services.md

 ### **Task 5: Add membership for DomainJoinAdmin User**

+In this task we will be adding "*DomainJoinAdmin*" to *AAD DC Administrators* group which will enable this user to domain join session hosts to the Azure Active Directory Domain Services.

 1. Navigate back to Azure active directory page, click on **Users** under **Manage** blade .

    ![ws name.](media/t.png)